Make America's Symbol Bright Again

 "the many signal interpositions of providence in favor of the American cause."

-The light rays are called a Glory and are usually golden colored.
+The light rays are called a Glory and should be golden colored.
 This important symbol was first suggested by Benjamin Franklin, John Adams, and Thomas Jefferson: the first Great Seal committee.
 Late on the afternoon of July 4, 1776, these esteemed authors of the Declaration of Independence were appointed "to bring in a device for a seal for the United States of America."
 Six weeks later, the official description of the design they submitted said:

-"The Eye of Providence in a radiant Triangle whose
+The Eye of Providence is in a "radiant Triangle

-Glory extends over the Shield and beyond the Figures."
+whose Glory extends over the Shield and beyond the Figures."

 Four symbolic elements of this first committee's design are in

-the final Great Seal: E Pluribus Unum 1776 Eye Glory
+the final Great Seal: E Pluribus Unum1776EyeGlory

 "I am mortified beyond expression when I view the clouds